Professor Neil Lambert

 Office: S4.07, Strand Building, Strand Campus

 Title: Professor in Theoretical Physics

 Neil Lambert's career at King's started as a newborn in the College's Labour and Deliver Department, Denmark Hill.
 Following a lengthy study leave that took him to the University of Toronto, where he graduated with a BSc in Mathematics and Physics in 1992, he returned to the UK and pursued Graduate studies in Cambridge.
 Here he completed a PhD in String Theory and Branes under the guidance of Paul Townsend in 1996.
 His first post-doctoral position was back at King's in the Theoretical Physics Group.
 Since then he had post-doctoral positions at the ENS in Paris and Rutgers University in the USA.

 From 2000-2005 he held a PPARC Advanced Fellowship at King's, after which he was appointed to a Lectureship and then was elected to a chair in 2009.
-He is currently on study leave again as staff physicist at CERN.
+From 2010-2013 he was a staff physicist at CERN.

 String theory and M theory

 String theory is generally (but certainly not universally) considered to be the most promising route to a fundamental quantum theory of Nature that is capable of describing all of the known physics that we observe in our universe.
 However to date the fundamental principles that define string theory are not really known.
 Rather there exist five different perturbative descriptions, which are valid in ten dimensional spacetime; that is five sets of rules that tell us how to compute physical quantities order by order in some expansion parameter.
 It is now widely believed that there is a single underlying eleven dimensional theory, known as M-theory, that unifies these various perturbative descriptions and will, once it is better understood, provide a complete definition of what string theory is.